 Everyone reacts and copes differently following a lung cancer diagnosis.
 Each individual has to come to terms with a new reality and a large degree of uncertainty about many of the things that matter most in life.

-Roche offer several treatments for lung cancer that have shown efficacy in clinical trials and have been approved by Medsafe but are not yet funded by PHARMAC.
-It’s possible that one of them may be right for you.
+Roche offer several medications for lung cancer that have shown effective results in clinical trials.
+One of them may be a suitable treatment option for you.

 Types of lung cancer